Floorp-Projects/Floorp/gfx/doc/AsyncPanZoom.md

 If web content takes longer than 300ms, or if it completes handling of the event without calling preventDefault, then the browser immediately starts processing the events.

 The way the APZ implementation deals with this is that upon receiving a touch event, it immediately returns an untransformed version that can be dispatched to content.
-It also schedules a 300ms timeout during which content is allowed to prevent scrolling.
+It also schedules a 400ms timeout (600ms on Android) during which content is allowed to prevent scrolling.
 There is an API that allows the main-thread event dispatching code to notify the APZ as to whether or not the default action should be prevented.
 If the APZ content response timeout expires, or if the main-thread event dispatching code notifies the APZ of the preventDefault status, then the APZ continues with the processing of the events (which may involve discarding the events).

-The touch-action CSS property from the pointer-events spec is intended to allow eliminating this 300ms delay in many cases (although for backwards compatibility it will still be needed for a while).
+The touch-action CSS property from the pointer-events spec is intended to allow eliminating this 400ms delay in many cases (although for backwards compatibility it will still be needed for a while).
 Note that even with touch-action implemented, there may be cases where the APZ code does not know the touch-action behaviour of the point the user touched.
-In such cases, the APZ code will still wait up to 300ms for the main thread to provide it with the touch-action behaviour information.
+In such cases, the APZ code will still wait up to 400ms for the main thread to provide it with the touch-action behaviour information.

 ## Technical details